-■ Registration for "Studies in Christian Humanism" courses:
+• Registration for "Studies in Christian Humanism" courses:

 These courses are 'lottery courses.'
 Pay special attention to registration procedures.
-For information about lottery courses, check the 'Course Registration Quick Navi' brochure published by the Center for Academic Affairs or the "registration" section of the Loyola web-service student handbook.
-At the beginning of the semester important announcements about lottery courses will be posted on the Loyola web-service bulletin board (Academic Services).
+For information about lottery courses, check the 'Course Registration Quick Navi' brochure published by the Center for Academic Affairs or the "registration" section of the Loyola student handbook.
+At the beginning of the semester important announcements about lottery courses will be posted on the Loyola Bulletin Board (Academic Services).